 TWC, like AEL grantees, is held accountable by its federal governing agency—OCTAE—to meet federal performance measures (further described in Appendix A) and is subject to federal sanctions and/or reduced funds if AEL statewide federal performance measures are not met.
 Grantees should consider their performance within the greater scope of the statewide AEL program and the impact an individual AEL program’s performance may have on the rest of the state’s performance.

-Both TWC Chapter 802 Integrity of the Texas Workforce System rule §802.102 and Section 5 of AEL contracts outline the remedies that TWC may take if an AEL grantee fails to meet its contracted measures, which include technical assistance, corrective actions, payment holds, and deobligation of funding.
+Both TWC Chapter 802 Integrity of the Texas Workforce System rule §802.102 and Section 5 of AEL grant awards outline the remedies that TWC may take if an AEL grantee fails to meet its contracted measures, which include technical assistance, corrective actions, payment holds, and deobligation of funding.

 “The failure of Boards, AEL grant recipients, or Agency grantees to meet minimum levels of performance as referenced in their contracts may result in corrective actions, other performance review and assistance activities, or sanctions…”—Section 802.102 (e)